bitwarden/help/_articles/send/send-cli.md

 ```
 bw send get <id> | jq '.name="New Name" | .password=null' | bw encode | bw send edit
 ```

+**Options:**

+- Use `--itemid <itemid>` to overwrite the id value provided of the Send with a new one.

+{% callout note %}
+You can't `edit` a file Send's file.
+To do this, you'll need to delete the Send and re-create it with the appropriate file.
+{% endcallout %}

 ### list